 In short, a hybrid bike is suited to the vast majority of riders and journeys whereas a fixie bike will only suit a smaller, more specific type of rider or journey.

-Hybrids are versatile because, as their name suggests, they are a combination of a road bike and touring bike by design and are usually made with people like urban commuters in mind.
+Hybrids are versatile because, as their name suggests, they are a combination of a road bike and touring bike by design and are usually made with people like urban and city bike commuters in mind.

 A fixie bike is better if you have limited funds, will be parking your bike in a high-crime area and do not have busy roads or big hills to navigate.